AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 • High operational costs due to many trials/experiments during the training phase

-• Experiments/trials take a long time to find the best model which performs the best for a certain dataset.
+• Experiments/trials take a long time to find the best model that performs the best for a certain dataset.

 How does meta learning work?

-In general, a meta learning algorithm is trained with outputs (i.e. the model’s predictions) and metadata of machine learning algorithms.
-After training, its skills are tested and used to make final predictions.
+In general, a meta learning algorithm is trained with outputs (i.e., the model’s predictions) and metadata of machine learning algorithms.
+After training, the skills are tested and used to make final predictions.

 Meta learning covers tasks such as:

-• observing the performance of different machine learning models about learning tasks.
+• observing the performance of different machine learning models in learning tasks.

 • performing faster learning processes for new tasks.